apple/turicreate/userguide/one_shot_object_detection/README.md

 synthetic_images.explore()
 ```

+**Stage 2: Train the Object Detector model**

-To learn more about the training implementation details, refer to the [Object Detector: How it Works](https://apple.github.io/turicreate/docs/userguide/object_detection/how-it-works.html) chapter.
+To learn about the training implementation details, refer to the [Object Detector: How it Works](https://apple.github.io/turicreate/docs/userguide/object_detection/how-it-works.html) chapter.